Mable Elmore: Politics

 In the 2013 provincial election Elmore was challenged by Philippines-born Gabby Kalaw for the BC Liberals, research scientist Chris Fjell for the BC Greens, and realtor Raj Gupta for the BC Conservatives, but won with over 50% of the vote.
 With her party forming the Official Opposition in the 40th Parliament, she retained her critic roles focusing on ICBC and finance, even after John Horgan became party leader in the May 2014 leadership election.
 She was a vocal critic of the abuse of the temporary foreign worker program.
-In January 2017, Horgan re-assigned her critic roles to formally focus on temporary foreign workers and immigration while keeping her as deputy critic on finance.
+In January 2017, Horgan reassigned her critic roles to formally focus on temporary foreign workers and immigration while keeping her as deputy critic on finance.

-Following the announcement that Libby Davies would not seek re-election as the Member of Parliament in the 2015 federal election, the 45 year old Elmore sought the New Democratic Party nomination in Vancouver East.
-She was challenged by fellow MLA Jenny Kwan and in the nomination contest on March 22, 2015, Kwan was selected.
+Following the announcement that Libby Davies would not seek re-election as the Member of Parliament in the 2015 federal election and would retire from the House of Commons of Canada after having served since 1997, the 45-year-old Elmore sought the New Democratic Party nomination in Vancouver East.
+She was challenged by her BC NDP colleague Jenny Kwan, the MLA for Vancouver-Mount Pleasant at the time, and in the nomination contest on March 22, 2015, Kwan was selected.